Gowtham-app-developer/Flutter-Interview-Questions/Basics.md

 ## If and Else

-- It will be used to check the condition Loop.
+- It will be used to perform different actions based on different conditions.

 __Example__